 How Can Cloudanix Help?

-Cloudanix audits your Cloud account and lets you know if you do not satisfy any of the above IAM steps.
+Cloudanix audits your Cloud account and lets you know if you do not satisfy any of the above steps.
 In addition, we have an IAM recipe that checks if your GCP account follows the best practices for IAM regularly and notifies you if you have any above misconfigurations.
 To explore our audit recipe, you can start by signing up for a free trial here.

 IAM is one of the most complex services in any cloud environment.
-Failure to adhere to the best IAM practices can lead to data breaches, data leaks, malicious insider attacks.
+Failure to adhere to the best IAM practices can lead to data breaches, data leaks, and malicious insider attacks.
 Having IAM vulnerabilities also violate many compliance standards like HIPAA, GDPR, PCI DSS, and CIS.
 Therefore, you should pay special attention to IAM in your GCP account.